asimlqt/docker-php/README.md

 # Log into the container

-All the docker images provide an `admin` user to gain access to the container and execute basic commands e.g. `composer` or execute scripts
+All the docker images provide an `admin` user to gain access to the container and execute basic commands such as `composer` or executing cli commands

 ```
 docker exec -it -u admin php bash
 ```

-This is a non-root user and should be sufficient in most cases.
-If however you need to run commands as root then exclude the user:
+This is a non-root user and should be sufficient for most cases.
+However if you need to run commands as root then exclude the user from the command:

 ```
 docker exec -it php bash